StreamReduce/streamreduce-core/README.md

+# Prerequisites #

+You will need the following installed and available on your PATH:

+- JDK 7
+- Maven 3.x

 # Getting Started With StreamReduce Core #

 You can interact with your StreamReduce instance by taking advantage of its REST API.
 We're using `curl` to illustrate how the API works.